futurice/ios-good-practices/README.md

 Even simple apps can be built in different ways.
 The most basic separation that Xcode gives you is that between _debug_ and _release_ builds.
 For the latter, there is a lot more optimization going on at compile time, at the expense of debugging possibilities.
 Apple suggests that you use the _debug_ build configuration for development, and create your App Store packages using the _release_ build configuration.
 This is codified in the default scheme (the dropdown next to the Play and Stop buttons in Xcode), which commands that _debug_ be used for Run and _release_ for Archive.

 However, this is a bit too simple for real-world applications.
 You might – no, [_should!_](https://blog.futurice.com/five-environments-you-cannot-develop-without) – have different environments for testing, staging and other activities related to your service.
-Each might have their own base URL, log levels, bundle identifier (so you can install them side-by-side), provisinging profile and so on.
+Each might have its own base URL, log level, bundle identifier (so you can install them side-by-side), provisioning profile and so on.
 Therefore a simple debug/release distinction won't cut it.
 You can add more build configurations on the "Info" tab of your project settings in Xcode.

 #### `xcconfig` files for build settings